Friedrich August Freiherr von der Heydte: Early life

 Friedrich August Freiherr von der Heydte joined the Reichswehr in April 1925.
 In 1927, he was released from military service to attend Innsbruck University, receiving a degree in economics.
 In 1927, Heydte was awarded his degree in law at Graz University.
 He joined the NSDAP on 1 May 1933, obtaining membership number 2.134.193.
 He entered the Sturm Abteilung the same year.
 In 1935 Heydte re-joined the Reichswehr where he attended staff training.

+Meanwhile, Heydte had begun his academic career in international law in 1933 as a private assistant to Hans Kelsen in Cologne on Alfred Verdross's recommendation.
+Following Kelsen's dismissal in the wake of the Nazi seizure of power in Germany, Heydte became Verdross's assistant at the Consular Academy in Vienna (1933–1934).
+Because of his National Socialist activities, he had to leave the Consular Academy in 1934 and became an assistant to Karl Gottfried Hugelmann at the University of Münster.

 World War II

 Heydte took part in the invasion of Poland and the Battle of France as a junior commander.
 In May 1940, he was transferred to Luftwaffe's parachute arm; he commanded a battalion during the Battle of Crete in May 1941.
+From October 1941 he fought with his battalion in Russia.
+During this period he participated in an event of killing Jews "as a sport" organized by an SS commander - this is according to von der Heydte's testimony as recorded while he was a prisoner in England.
 In July 1942 Heydte was sent to Libya as commander of the Fallschirm-Lehrbataillon, part of the Ramcke Parachute Brigade.
 Heydte was an officer in the Ramcke Brigade in North Africa until February 1943 when he and several other officers were transferred to France to form the nucleus of the new 2nd Fallschirmjäger Division under command of major-general H.B.
 Ramcke.
 He was posted as an operations officer in the divisional HQ.

 After the fall of Sicily during the summer of 1943, the Germans grew wary of a potential Italian defection to the Allies.
 To counter this event the 2nd Fallschirmjäger Division was transferred from France to Rome on 6 August.
 Heydte gained audience with Pope Pius XII and befriended the Pope's "Throne Assistant", the theologian Alois Hudal, who would later become a key person in helping Nazi war criminals evade the courts of justice during the post-war war-crime trials.
 The division participated in taking Rome under German control as part of the German Operation Achse.

 Heydte was given command of a regiment of the 2nd Fallschirmjäger Division in January 1944.
-By the time of Operation Overlord, the 6th Fallschirmjäger Regiment had been detached to the 91st Luftlande Infantry Division.
+By the time of Operation Overlord, the 6th Fallschirmjäger Regiment had been attached to the 91st Luftlande Infantry Division.
 Heydte's unit took part in the Battle of Carentan, Operation Lüttich, and in fighting against the Allied forces in Operation Market Garden.